 Acne is usually a result of elevated testosterone levels increasing sebum production.
 The excess sebum and the bacteria that feed on it, as well as dead skin cells and assorted debris, collect in the pores.
 The resulting congestion can lead to inflammation, which culminates in a case of acne.
 Conventional treatments battle breakouts with topical cleansers, exfoliants, antimicrobials, antibiotics and, in serious cases of cystic acne, drugs like Accutane.
 Now new research suggests that certain vitamins, taken internally as well as applied topically, offer an effective alternative approach to treating acne—without the side effects.
 This story will explore your options.
 Let’s start with a close-up on the biggest bully on the block first: Accutane.

 Accutane is a vitamin A derivative (13-cis-retinoic acid) that is administered orally in pill form, normally for 15-20 weeks.
-It was originally recommended for people with severe acne that was unresponsive to other treatments, but lately, it’s gained in popularity and is often prescribed for less severe acne.
+It was originally recommended for people with severe acne who may be unresponsive to other acne treatments.
+More recently, it’s gained in popularity and is often prescribed for less severe acne.
 Accutane works by shrinking sebaceous glands, which reduces oil secretion and P. acnes colonization—and thus inflammation.
-The side effects are numerous and widespread and affect upwards of 80% of patients—most often they’re mild to moderate and reversible, but in some cases, they can be severe or long-term.
-Clinical research shows extremely high risk for birth defects in pregnant women who use Accutane.
-In fact, the effects and risks of Accutane on unborn children are so severe that female patients of childbearing age are required to use two forms of birth control while using the medication.
+The treatment itself can be very effective, however the side effects are numerous and widespread, affecting upwards of 80% of patients.
+Most often these side effects are mild to moderate and reversible, but in some cases, they can be severe or long-term.
+The most common side effect is chronic dryness which can lead to further skin issues such as microbial imbalance, infection, and even recurrent breakouts.

 Vitamin B5 and L-carnitine